-The main objective of the Spanish Competition and Markets Authority (CNMC) is to promote and defend proper functioning of all markets, in order to protect the interests of consumers and businesses.
-For this reason, since 2016 the CNMC carries out impact assessments (which are widely used by international competition authorities), so that they can be used as a way to show how its interventions in the different sectors of the economy benefit consumers.
+The main objective of the Spanish Competition and Markets Authority (CNMC) is to promote and defend the proper functioning of all markets, in order to protect the interests of consumers and businesses.
+For this reason, since 2016 the CNMC carries out impact assessments (which are used by well-established international competition authorities), so that they can be used as a way to show how its interventions in the different sectors of the economy benefit consumers.

 Out of the many possible assessment methodologies, a simple methodology based on prudent assumptions was selected, so that it can be used as the basis for widerranging studies in the future.
-Using this methodology, which assumes that the interventions of the CNMC help avoid direct adverse effects on consumers in the form of higher prices, we have carried out an assessment of the benefits for society of the competition enforcement activities of the Spanish Competition Authority during the year 2017, in particular those regarding prohibited conducts and merger control.
+Using this methodology, which assumes that the interventions of the CNMC help avoid direct adverse effects on consumers in the form of higher prices, we have carried out an assessment of the benefits for society of the competition enforcement activities of the Spanish Competition Authority during the year 2018, in particular those regarding prohibited conducts and merger control.

-Annual savings for consumers produced by the CNMC's enforcement actions are shown in the study in the form of 3-year moving averages, as it was considered that the positive impact on consumers does not correspond exclusively to the year of publication of the decision, but should be attributed also to subsequent years.
-According to this method, the total savings for consumers amounted to 844.7 million euros in 2017, of which 826.5 million euros correspond to interventions in cases of anticompetitive conducts and the rest to the merger control area.
+Annual savings for consumers produced by the CNMC's enforcement actions are shown in the study both as an annual figure (taking into account only the decisions of the relevant year) and in the form of 3-year moving averages, as it was considered that the positive impact on consumers does not correspond exclusively to the year of publication of the decision, but should be attributed also to subsequent years.
+According to this last method, the total savings for consumers amounted to 165.3 million euros in 2018.
+If we only take into account the decisions of the relevant year, the total savings for consumers amounted to 280.5 million euros in 2018, which is the third highest amount of the historical series.

-The 2017 results of this paper, along with those referring to the period 2011-20161, clearly show the significant positive effect on consumers produced by the Spanish competition authority's activity.
+The 2018 results of this paper, along with those referring to the period 2011-20171, clearly show a significant positive effect on consumers produced by the Spanish competition authority's activity.

-It is clear that prosecuting prohibited conducts, especially breaking up cartels -for now, the analysis does not include cases of abuse of dominant position-, has a greater impact than merger control.
-However, it should be kept in mind that the assumptions used here to estimate the impact on welfare of merger decisions are extremely conservative, while the specialized literature shows that the effects on prices after a merger are probably higher than those used here.
+While it appears that prosecuting prohibited conducts, especially breaking up cartels -for now, the analysis does not include cases of abuse of dominant position-, has a greater impact than merger control in Spain, it should be kept in mind that the assumptions used here to estimate the impact on welfare of merger decisions are extremely conservative, while the specialized literature shows that the effects on prices after a merger are probably higher than those used here, as was also noted by expert reviews of our previous papers.